 These releases may also be aimed at increasing or maintaining the number of Disney+ subscribers.
 Back in November of 2020, Disney’s CEO Bob Chapek said “It’s very clear to us that new content drives subscribers.”
 Disney+ has a MASSIVE number of subscribers already, but its goal is to get MANY more.

 Disney has noted just HOW important its direct-to-consumer (DTC) services are to the future of the company.
 Disney CEO Bob Chapek has specifically noted that “DTC business is key to the future growth of our company.”
 Chapek also said he sees the DTC business as a “key driver of significant long-term value for [the] company.”

 So, if Disney is focused greatly on its DTC services (which it appears it VERY much is), then releasing more content on Disney+ (either for free or for an additional cost) might be a long-term strategy focused on gaining and keeping subscribers in a service that Disney considers to be KEY to its future.

 Plus, continuing some sort of release pattern — even if it’s just on Disney+, frees up future release schedules instead of delaying them like Marvel’s has been.

-For Marvel and other live-action concepts, however, the global health crisis has likely slowed down production and bogged down future releases.
+For Marvel and other live-action concepts, however, the global health crisis slowed down production and bogged down releases.

 Demand and Consumer Preference

-Disney’s recent changes regarding Black Widow, Cruella, and Luca might show that they’re prepared to make adjustments to meet changes in attitude and be flexible.
+Disney’s changes regarding Black Widow, Cruella, Turning Red, and Luca might show that they’re prepared to make adjustments to meet changes in attitude and be flexible.